BookOfTom/Book/introduction.md

 **Attendance:** Depending on your license level, your Makeathon involves up to 80, 150 or an unlimited number of attendees.
 When setting up your teams, you will generally assign 3-7 participants to each.

-**Naming****: **TOM's are always organized as open innovation events for a local community.
+**Naming: **TOM's are always organized as open innovation events for a local community.
 You have three choices for your name, whichever you choose will need to be approved by your TOM POC.
 Naming options are:

 1. TOM:Full city or neighborhood name  (i.e. TOM:New York City or TOM:Wall Street) **or **TOM:Acronym (i.e. TOM:NYC)